scarnyc/2020-Presidential-Election-NY-Times-Sentiment-Analyzer/README.md

 # nyt_sentiment_analyzer .py package
 Sentiment Analysis of N.Y.
-Times Articles about 2020 U.S. Democratic Presidential Candidates
+Times Articles about 2020 U.S. Presidential Candidates

-This script performs EDA on data & trains a stacked machine learning model to perform sentiment analysis of U.S. Presidential Democratic Candidates, using the N.Y.
+This script performs EDA on data & trains a stacked machine learning model to perform sentiment analysis of U.S. Presidential Candidates, using the N.Y.
 Times Article Search API.
 Ths is a multi-class classification problem, predicting positive, neutral and negative sentiment.
 At a high level, the sentiment_analysis_pipe() function in the nyt_sentiment_analyzer.py script will perform the following functions:
     1) Read in data from multiple N.Y.Times .csv files from a specified directory into a single DataFrame.
         Files contain data about N.Y.
-Times Articles about U.S. Presidential Democratic Candidates scraped from the Article Search API
+Times Articles about U.S. Presidential Candidates scraped from the Article Search API
     2) Then it will pre-process the data, engineer additional features, as well as label the data using TextBlob sentiment analysis scores.
     3) Next, the function will generate a series of graphs to assist with EDA in the Data Science workflow.
     4) After that, it will train user-selected Sci-kit Learn Models and print out F1 and Accuracy score metrics, performing 5-Fold cross-validation.